aswardly/sstest/README.md

 The data persistence layer is architectured using the Data Mapper pattern.
 The data mappers are located at '**/module/Emoneygw/src/Emoneygw/DataMapper/Concrete/**' and **/module/Emoneygw/src/Emoneygw/DataMapper/Hydrator/**'

-Dependency Injection is handled by utlizing ZF2's built in 'Zend ServiceManager' using Factory classes located at '**/module/Emoneygw/src/Emoneygw/Factory/DataMapper/**'
+Dependency Injection is handled by utlizing ZF2's built in '**Zend ServiceManager**' using Factory classes located at '**/module/Emoneygw/src/Emoneygw/Factory/DataMapper/**'

 Online Version
 --------------